derkanadier/writeups/hackthebox/bagel/Bagel.md

 [...]
 ```

 Success!
-It turns out that numerous LFI strings are possible, but for our purposes we can utilize the most simple one (e.g., `../../../../<root of filesystem>`), which allows us to view `../../../../etc/passwd` and reaveal the user account name `phil`:
+It turns out that numerous LFI strings are possible, but for our purposes we can utilize the most simple one (e.g., `../../../../<root of filesystem>`), which allows us to view `../../../../etc/passwd` and reveal the user account name `phil`:

 ```
 root:x:0:0:root:/root:/bin/bash